hicupalot/QuackyBot/README.md

+# ARCHIVED
-# QuackyBot
+## QuackyBot
-Discord Bot for Quacktopia and Sqaishey's Discord Server
+Discord Bot for Quacktopia and Sqaishey's Discord Server.